 The Great Smoky Mountains National Park has seven group campgrounds, each offering a markedly different escape.
 Cataloochee, for instance, is in a secluded valley where remnants of a once-thriving mountain community remain (as do a herd of elk reintroduced in 2001).
 Deep Creek near Bryson City is a tuber’s paradise.
 Smokemont on the Oconaluftee River is known for trout fishing and swimming.
 If you’re looking for something more removed, the remote Balsam Mountain Campground is the park’s highest, at 5,400 feet, guaranteeing cool sleeping even in August.

 2 Blue Ridge Parkway

 2 Blue Ridge ParkwayWestern North CarolinaSee on map

 The Blue Ridge Parkway offers one of the most scenic drives in the country.
-Thanks to five campgrounds along its North Carolina run, motoring tourists never have to leave the scenic highway.
+Thanks to several campgrounds along its North Carolina run, motoring tourists never have to leave the scenic highway.
 Each stop offers not only rest from the road, but good adventure as well.
 At Doughton Park, explore the 30-mile trail network (the largest along the Parkway).
 Price Park offers a beginner-friendly hike around its namesake lake.
 Linville Falls is at the headwaters of Linville Gorge, one of the wildest spots in the East.
 Crabtree Falls offers solitude and a short hike to its namesake falls.
 And Mount Pisgah sits atop the Blue Ridge, offering long-sleeve hiking even in summer.

 3 Cape Lookout National Seashore

 3 Cape Hatteras National SeashoreNorthern CoastSee on map